itsdanwu/docusaurus-testing/docs/getting-started-pods/01-intro.md

 ![Create Pod](./img/PodCreate2.png)

-## 5. Choose an admin
+## 5. Choose a manager
-Choose an admin for your pod.
-You can either choose yourself, another wallet address or not set a pod admin.
+Choose a manager for your pod.
+You can either choose yourself, another wallet address or not set a pod manager.
-See here for more information on pod roles admin responsibilities.
+See here for more information on pod roles manager responsibilities.

 ![Create Pod](./img/PodCreate3.png)

 ## 6. Confirm settings
-Confirm your pod name, NFT image, proposal settings, and admin/member selections before creating your pod!
+Confirm your pod name, NFT image, proposal settings, and manager/member selections before creating your pod!

 ![Create Pod](./img/PodCreate4.png)